 Step 4: Place into prepared loaf pan and bake for 35 minutes.

-Step 5: Melt 2 tablespoons of salted butter in microwave.
+Step 5: Melt 2 tablespoons of salted butter in the microwave.
 Using a pastry brush, carefully brush the melted butter all over the exposed parts of the bread.
 Generously sprinkle Jane’s Krazy Mixed-Up Salt on top and bake for 10 more minutes.

 Step 6: Let cool in pan for 10 minutes.
 Then remove bread from loaf pan and place on a wire rack to cool completely.